sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 sequences.
 Basecallers use pre-recorded model parameters that contain information about the characteristic currents produced by different DNA k-mers as they translocate through the nanopore.
 These programs segment the current corresponding to one DNA strand, assign a k-mer per segment, and stitch k-mers together into one sequence.
-We will use two basecallers: `guppy` in this session and the more-recent `dorado` in a [later]({{ site.baseurl }}/materials/compare-modification-detection) session.
-The workflow is similar in either case and whether you are using R9 or R10 flowcells for sequencing.
+We will use the dorado basecaller.
+Similar workflows used older basecallers in the past (e.g. guppy).

 Basecallers can be run on the nanopore device during sequencing and/or can be run later on a computer.
 For most purposes, on-device basecalling is sufficient.
 If a higher accuracy is desired or